The Final Result

 Music Player

-Integrated lifestyle features to keep users connected and entertained
+We integrated lifestyle features to keep users entertained and connected throughout their day.

 Exploration & Discovery

-Riders wanted the app to feel like a digital extension of the mountain, not a separate tool.
-This led to features like interactive maps and buddy challenges.
+It became clear that the app needed to feel like a digital extension of the mountain, leading to the creation of interactive maps and buddy challenges.

 UX Design Process

-The process revolved around real-world testing and fast iteration.
+My process revolved around real-world testing and fast iteration.
+Because our users were often in extreme conditions, the designs had to be bulletproof.

 Prototyping

-Built interactive flows for features like Trip Viewer and Buddy Tracking
+I built interactive flows specifically for the Trip Viewer and Buddy Tracking features.

 Field Testing